Although the concept of retirement remains largely unchanged, how you live out those years has shifted dramatically over time.

 The stereotype suggests that retirees want a quiet home in the country, undisturbed by the noise of modern life.

 The reality is quite different.
 In fact, retirees are flocking to urban centers to live out their golden years.
-AARP cites a report from TenantCloud, a property management software service, revealing that about one-third of all urban applications are for renters who are older than 60.
+AARP cites data from TenantCloud, a property management software service, revealing that about one-third of all urban rental applications are for folks who are older than 60.

 You’re more likely to head outdoors for fun

 Americans of all ages increasingly look to the great outdoors and nature when planning activities.
-Camping, biking and birdwatching all are growing in popularity across age groups, according to the Physical Activity Council’s 2019 Participation Report.
+Interest in camping, fishing and stand-up paddling is growing across multiple age groups, according to the Physical Activity Council’s 2019 Participation Report.

-Older adults are particularly drawn to anything that gets them out among wildlife, including fishing and wildlife walks.
+Older adults are particularly interested in activities that get them out among wildlife, such as bird and wildlife viewing and fishing.

 You’re more likely to be healthier